Linux Open Source Video Editor

 Forgetting to Save Progress

-An easily common mistake in Linux Open Source Video Editor workflows is losing hours of work due to:
+An easily avoidable mistake in Linux Open Source Video Editor workflows is losing hours of work due to:

 • Lack of Backups: Always keep multiple copies or cloud-based backups.